seamplex/feenox/doc/compilation.md

 [...]
 ```

-If configure complains about contradicting values from the cached ones, run `autogen.sh` again before `configure` or uncompress the source tarball in a fresh location.
+If configure complains about contradicting values from the cached ones, run `autogen.sh` again before `configure` and/or clone/uncompress the source tarball in a fresh location.

 To see all the available options run